 In 1925, Mr. Ausland ceased trapping operations in the Little Deer River country.

-Upon his return to Ile-A-La-Crosse, Mr. Ausland settled on a section of the Churchill River called MacBeth Channel, known locally as
+Upon his return to Ile-a-la-Crosse, Mr. Ausland settled on a section of the Churchill River called MacBeth Channel, known locally as Deep River.

 Unfortunately, the poison killed everything that ate the meat including foxes, coyotes and birds.
 When they died, other animals would eat the animals that died and they in turn would die.
 The number of animals and birds that perished in this manner is not known, but it must have been a considerable number.

 Halvor Ausland's restored .300 Savage Model 99E.
 The rifle is 77 years old.

 A series of larger photographs of from Northern Saskatchewan.

 Halvor Ausland in his Chestnut Canoe and Evinrude motor at the Patuanak,